modus-continens/fse22-artifact/README.md

 1. Assuming the [requirements](./REQUIREMENTS) are met and you're in the artifact repo's main directory, run the script with `./run.sh`.
 This will set up Docker in Docker and execute an interactive script.
-2. Select "Build images".
-3. Select all of the options.
-4. Enter the number of times you wish to repeat the run.
-`n = 1` would take roughly 1605s.
-`n = 10` would be a reasonable number, assuming you have a couple hours of compute time to spare.
+2. The main results are the build times for building OpenJDK images, and the other Docker Hub images.
+First, select `OpenJDK - Build Images`, and enter `n = 10` runs.
+This may take about 2-3 hours.
+3. Select `Docker Hub Evaluation`, and enter `n = 10` runs.
+This may also take about 2-3 hours.

-The raw data is stored in a `benchmarks/` directory, accessible after the container exits.
+The results are stored in a `benchmarks/` directory, accessible after the container exits.

 ## Side Effects